rantifamilusi/NotifyBC/docs/src/docs/getting-started/index.md

 ---
 layout: docs
 title: Welcome
-permalink: /docs/home/
+permalink: /docs/
 redirect_from: /docs/index.html
 ---

-This site aims to be a comprehensive guide to *NotifyBC*.
-We’ll cover topics such as getting your instance up and running, interacting with browser or other server components, deployment, and give you some advice on participating in the future development of *NotifyBC* itself.
+This site aims to be a comprehensive guide to _NotifyBC_.
+We’ll cover topics such as getting your instance up and running, interacting with browser or other server components, deployment, and give you some advice on participating in the future development of _NotifyBC_ itself.

 ## Helpful Hints

-Throughout this guide there are a number of small-but-handy pieces of information that can make using *NotifyBC* easier, more interesting, and less hazardous.
+Throughout this guide there are a number of small-but-handy pieces of information that can make using _NotifyBC_ easier, more interesting, and less hazardous.
 Here’s what to look out for.

 <div class="note">
   <h5>ProTips™ help you get more from NotifyBC</h5>